hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/businessnetworkdefinition.md

 The Access Control file contains a set of access control rules that define the rights of the different participants in the business network.

 Once defined, a Business Network Definition can be packaged into an archive using the `composer` command line interface.
-These archives can then be deployed, undeployed or updated on a Fabric, using the `AdminConnection` class from the `composer-admin` module.
+These archives can then be deployed or updated on a Fabric, using the `AdminConnection` class from the `composer-admin` module.

 ## References